Professional Qualifications, My Story, Vision

 The Silence Has to Cease

 The Silence Has to Cease.
 The silence in families where we don’t communicate beyond the surface, the external of our lives, has to be broken.
 We have to be the generation who consciously chooses to break free of all the multigenerational trauma handed down for many generations.
 It’s an Intentional Choice.

 We begin the process through our family systems to ensure our children and our children’s children have healthier, functioning relationships and cease to hand down the intergenerational trauma.

 If we don’t begin to take action now we will have a continuing mental health crisis worldwide – for many generations to come.

-Professional Qualifications include being Australia’s First Certified Trauma Recovery Coach and Founder of the Worlds First Trauma Recovery Academy for Individuals and Professionals
+Professional Qualifications include being Australia’s First Certified Trauma Recovery Coach and Founder of the Worlds First Trauma Recovery Membership for Individuals and Professionals

 Diploma Counselling – Specialising in Solution Focused Therapy/Art Therapy